 I’m not going to tell you how he summoned these things.
-I trust you, I trust you more than anyone, but a thing like this belongs to the ground more than it ever will to the human mind.
-It’s sufficient enough to know that, these things were not fireflies.
+I trust you.
+I trust you more than anyone, but a thing like this belongs to the ground more than it ever will to the human mind.
+In the end, it’s sufficient to know that these things were not fireflies.

 Joey would start his ritual by taking a kid.
-Any kid, anyone he’d liked.
-He could take them at any time, the dead of night in their own homes, or in broad daylight on their front yards.
+Any kid, anyone he pleased.
+He could take them at any time, in the dead of night from their own homes, or in broad daylight from their front yards.

 It didn’t matter if he was seen.
-He’d take them to his house and drag them to a room.
-Usually, an Amber Alert came up around now.
+He’d take them to his house and drag them inside.
+Usually, an Amber Alert came up at that point.
 He didn’t care.
 Like I said, it wouldn’t matter soon.

 He’d drag them to a special room in his house.
 Here the fireflies would come and latch onto them.
 Now, nobody was searching for the kids.
 Not the police, not the parents.
 Nobody.

 From then on, he could do whatever he wanted to the kid.
 He’d get bored of them after a day or two, after the child had broken.
-And then the kid would go too.
+At that point, he disposed of them.
 Hacksaw, kitchen knife, anything would work.

-He detailed a large pit of bodies he kept in the woods, swarming with the bugs.
+He detailed a large pit of bodies he kept in the woods, swarming with bugs.

-I guess he got bored of that too one day, so one day he went right to the police station and turned himself in.
-Not of guilt, no, no, no. He just wanted someone to know about the stuff he was doing.
+One day, I guess he got bored of that too, so he went right to the police station and turned himself in.
+Not on account of guilt, no, no, no. He just wanted someone to know about the stuff he was doing.
 Sick bastard.

 Oh, don’t get the wrong idea.
 He never stopped killing kids.
 The asylum doors didn’t stop him from doing what he liked.
 It just made him improvise.